hivesolutions/toolis/README.md

-# toolis
+# Toolis

-Small set of tools for operational tasks
+Small set of tools for operational tasks.